 Other students who have completed their Level 3 courses this year have also already made a great start on their careers, securing full-time positions as well as apprenticeships with high profile companies.

-Painting and Decorating student Brandon Neville, who passed his course with flyer colours, has secured an apprenticeship with Bell Group.
+Painting and Decorating student Brandon Neville, who passed his course with flying colours, has secured an apprenticeship with Bell Group.

 Brandon said: “I’m doing different things every day.
 One day, I could be here and the next I could be somewhere else.
 I’m never bored.